nobutaka-ito/pulse/readme.md

   <img alt="license" src="https://img.shields.io/github/license/nobutaka-ito/pulse">
 </a>

 This code is a Pytorch implementation of *PU learning for audio signal enhancement (PULSE)*, a method for audio signal enhancement (SE) proposed in ["Audio signal enhancement with learning from positive and unlabelled data"](https://arxiv.org/abs/2210.15143) [1].
+PULSE is based on a weakly supervised learning framework called *learning from positive and unlabelled data (PU learning)* [2].

 With this code, you can run speech enhancement experiments using PULSE and train and evaluate speech enhancement models from scratch.
 This code also includes implementations of ordinary supervised learning and mixture invariant training (MixIT) [3] as baseline methods.
 If you find this code useful, please cite [1]:
 ```
 @misc{Ito2022arXiv10PULSE,
   doi = {10.48550/ARXIV.2210.15143},